game-of-nfts/gon-testnets/README.md

 Started from **Mar 13**

+- Competitive individual race
+- Quiz game
+- ...

 #### **Round 3: Competitive Individual Race**

 Participants receive NFT airdrops on IRISnet and perform Interchain NFT Transfer through specified flows in Task Data.
 The airdrop has two rounds: In the first round, all participants go through the same flow, and in the second round, all participants go through different flows.

 The first round airdrop will start at around 2023-03-15-06:00 UTC, and the second round airdrop will start at around 2023-03-16-06:00 UTC.
+Before that, participants can prepare their strategies.
+Please make sure that you have been added to the `gon-evidence` repository and your information is correct, otherwise, you may not receive the airdrop!

 **Task Data:**
 ```